Expository essays in literature, politics, philosophy, and science issues allow space for affirming one's stance on issues, old and new.

 The Basics of Postmodernism

-The issue regarding whether "truth" exists has suffered greatly within the confines of the postmodernist mind-set, resulting in the notion that "Postmodernist truth is hence that there is no truth."
+The attitude toward the existence of "truth" has suffered greatly within the confines of the postmodernist mind-set, resulting in the notion that "Postmodernist truth is hence that there is no truth."
 A result of this pernicious idea that there is no truth—that all truth is relative—is demonstrated in the following narrative, regarding Oprah Winfrey’s receiving a life-time achievement award at the 75th Golden Globe Awards:

 [Winfrey is speaking]: I want to say that I value the press more than ever before as we try to navigate these complicated times, which brings me to this: What I know for sure is that speaking your truth is the most powerful tool we all have…